thisismyrobot/pyflightcli/README.md

 ## Errata

-I've used "xFlight" to refer to all the similar version so I don't have to list them all.
+I've used "xFlight" to refer to all the related forks so I don't have to list them all.